Click OK to log in and restart your reservation.

 Keep in mind:

-Plus, if you have a ticket that is expiring between March 1, 2020 and March 31, 2021, the value of your unused ticket can be used for travel through March 31, 2022.*
+As an AAdvantage® member, if you have an original ticket issued between January 1, 2020 and December 31, 2021, the value of your unused ticket can be used by September 30, 2022 for travel through December 31, 2022.*

-*Change fees apply if your original ticketed travel was before March 1, 2020, Basic Economy tickets with travel before March 1, 2020 are non-changeable.
+*Change fees apply if your original ticketed travel was before March 1, 2020.
+Basic Economy tickets issued on or after April 1, 2021 are non-changeable.

 If you bought a ticket to / from Australia, Europe, Great Britain, Hong Kong, Israel, Japan, New Zealand, or South Africa between March 1, 2020 and January 31, 2022, for travel between March 1, 2020 and January 31, 2022, the value your unused ticket can be used for travel through December 31, 2022.**